Skip to main content

 Different colors of light are, from a biological standpoint, different wavelengths, and your endocrine system interprets them as distinct commands.
 The intensity, duration, and timing of your exposure to these wavelengths dictate the hormonal responses that define your sleep-wake cycle.

 Blue light is the most potent stimulus for the melanopsin-containing ipRGCs, which is why it has such a powerful effect on melatonin suppression.
 Conversely, light on the other end of the spectrum, specifically red light, has a minimal effect on melanopsin and therefore does not interfere with melatonin production.
-This spectral sensitivity allows for a targeted approach to managing your for better hormonal health and sleep quality.
+This spectral sensitivity allows for a targeted approach to managing your light environment for better hormonal health and sleep quality.

 Specialized retinal cells called ipRGCs use a blue-light-sensitive pigment to send direct signals to the brain’s master clock, synchronizing our internal rhythms with the daily light-dark cycle.

 Understanding the specific impacts of each wavelength allows for a more refined management of your personal light environment.
-The goal is to maximize blue during the day to promote a robust cortisol peak and alertness, while systematically eliminating blue and green light in the hours before bed to allow for a natural and timely melatonin surge.
+The goal is to maximize blue light exposure during the day to promote a robust cortisol peak and alertness, while systematically eliminating blue and green light in the hours before bed to allow for a natural and timely melatonin surge.

 Table 1 ∞ Wavelength-Specific Effects on Sleep Hormones